-- With regards to the questionnaire, the attendees did not foresee any major negative impacts for the project and endorsed the idea that a school in the area will have many benefits.
-Nonetheless, they marked the impacts due to noise, traffic, change of aesthetic and the potential spread of COVID-19 as important whilst all other impacts were not important or neutral.
-The Consultant responded that such potential impacts are mainly limited to the construction phase of the school and can be effectively reduced or mitigated.
-Responsive measures are already considered in the ESMP. - The attendees were grateful for the support of the EU and KfW in creating such a programme but requested to consider the opportunity of constructing additional schools in different areas given the overcrowding of existing schools and large demand of schools of various levels.
+- With regards to the questionnaire, the attendees did not foresee any major negative impacts for the project and supported the idea that a school in the area will have many benefits.
+Nonetheless, they marked the impacts due waste generation as important whilst all other impacts were not important or neutral; however, the attendees ensured that waste management will be dealt with by the municipality, so the impact is not major. - The attendees were grateful for the support of the EU and KfW in creating such a programme but requested to consider the opportunity of vertical expansion of schools in different areas given the overcrowding of existing schools and large demand of schools of various levels. - The Consultant provided the attendees with the phone number and e-mail of the project team to ease communication in case of any grievances, questions and further concerns.